The Beauty Files: Elizabeth DeHaan

 What inspired your piece featured in Spoken Black Girl: Beauty?

 My poem, "Aging" was inspired by my own aging process.
 I am 36 and am at a place in my life that looks very different than what I imagined it would be.
-There are time and moments where I am incredibly harsh towards myself, and wanted to write a piece where I honor my body as it ages, not berate it for doing what it is meant to do.
+There are times and moments where I am incredibly harsh towards myself, and I wanted to write a piece where I honor my body as it ages, not berate it for doing what it is meant to do.

 What does beauty mean to you today?
 Has that definition changed over time?